JoeLumbley/Tic-Tac-Toe/README.md

 ```

-We then loop through the game board array and draw the players marks it contains.
+We then loop through the game board array.

+We draw X's and O's on the cells based on their state in the board array.

 ```